davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

   In 2020, I enrolled in LBS's online [Entrepreneurial Edge](https://www.london.edu/executive-education/online-courses/the-entrepreneurial-edge) course.
 Those three months got me up to speed with core marketing and business and concepts, from positioning to proposition, from market to industry, from unit economics to business models, right through to cashflow analysis and funding.

+- ***Logic and bias***

+  I began studying [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies) and [biases](https://thedecisionlab.com/biases-index) because I had tripped over some of my own flaws in reasoning.

+  Simply-put, humans are prone to [flawed logic and mental shortcuts](https://betterhumans.pub/cognitive-bias-cheat-sheet-55a472476b18), with such little awareness of it that it feels normal.
+It happens every day and an understanding of at least the [common](https://thebestschools.org/magazine/15-logical-fallacies-know/) ones is useful in daily life, media consumption, personal relationships, and to aid critical thinking so that you're neither perpetrator or victim.

+### Home life

+Getting better at something just because I like it.

 - ***Fashion***

   When I hit into my late thirties I realised that not only was my wardrobe not making me happy, but I didn't know what to do about it.
 It seemed like fashionable people knew what to wear, but it wasn't something for guys like me.

   But the solution (like any new skill) was to simply to immerse myself and learn the basics!

   Here are my top tips to improve your style:

   1. Commit to setting aside some time to develop your sartorial knowledge
   2. Use [Google](https://www.google.com/search?q=fashion+basics+for+men), [Pintrest](https://www.pinterest.co.uk/ideas/mens-fashion/924581335376/) and [blogs](https://www.google.com/search?q=mens+fashion+blogs) to familiarise yourself with available [looks](https://www.google.com/search?q=men%27s+looks&tbm=isch)
   3. Learn the [basics](https://www.kinowear.com/products/kinowear-bible/) of [style](https://www.nicknotas.com/blog/the-newbies-guide-to-looking-attractive-fashion/), [colour](https://www.nicknotas.com/blog/fashion-color-guide), fit, etc to understand how looks are put together